-Geithner Supports U.S. Medium-Term Fiscal Targets at the G-20 It's Not All Just About China
+Geithner Supports U.S. Medium-Term Fiscal Targets at the G-20

 We at CRFB applaud Treasury Secretary Tim Geithner’s support of medium-term fiscal targets, in the run-up to this weekend’s meeting of G-20 finance ministers.
 In the context of correcting external imbalances, Treasury Secretary Geithner sent a letter (excerpts from the Financial Times) indicating three steps that he believes G20 countries should commit to: